-It’s ironic that so many people want to be taller, or say to me ‘Can I have some of your height?’ – yet height is not trendy.
+Ironically, so many people want to be taller or say to me, ‘Can I have some of your height?’ – yet height is not trendy.
 If it was trendy, finding pants/jeans that cover my ankles wouldn’t be like finding a unicorn.

 Due to today’s marketing, being out of trend makes you feel like you’re constantly living on the non-greener side of the bridge.
-But if a taller person comes to accept their height, like I have eventually done, they will realize there is no greener side, and finally laugh at the people who keep crossing the bridge.
+But if a taller person accepts their height as I have, they will realize there is no greener side, and finally, laugh at the people crossing the bridge.